 What to Consider When Choosing the Best Kamado Grill

-Kamado grills are differentiated based on size, style, and portability.
-The various types available include freestanding, built-in, tabletop, and portable kamado grills.
+Kamado grills are differentiated primarily in core design (style and size).
+The most commonly available types include freestanding, built-in, tabletop, and portable units.

-- Freestanding or cart-style kamado grills will usually have a set of sturdy legs that supports the egg-shaped charcoal grill.
-These have a main cooking area that is typically split into two half-circle grates that sit at different heights for easy access to both surfaces.
-Cart-style kamado grills may also have locking wheels on each leg to make it easier to move the unit across a flat surface.
+- Freestanding or cart-style kamado grills usually have a set of sturdy legs to support the egg-shaped grill.
+The main cooking area is typically split into two half-circle grates that sit at different heights.
+Cart-style kamado grills come with locking wheels, making it easier to move and reposition the grill on a flat surface.
 The original Kamado Joe Classic is a prime example of a freestanding kamado grill.

-- Built-in kamado grills are semipermanent fixtures that are built into an outdoor patio.
-These high-end premium grills for backyard cookouts are constructed and installed with rugged materials such as brick, mortar, concrete, cast iron, tile, and steel.
+- Built-in kamado grills are semipermanent fixtures typically integrated into an outdoor kitchen.
+These high-end premium grills for backyard cookouts are constructed and installed with long-lasting materials like brick, concrete, cast iron, tile, and steel.

-- Portable kamado grills can range in size from small tabletop options to large freestanding units, but in order for a grill to be considered portable, it must be easy to carry or have features that make it simple to move around, like a set of locking wheels or a detachable base.
+- Portable kamado grills can range in size from small tabletop options to large freestanding units.
+In our estimation, in order to be considered portable, a grill must be easy to carry or otherwise offer features that make it simple to move around (locking wheels, for example, or a detachable base).

-- Ceramic is the most commonly used material for kamado grills.
-It’s great for high-humidity and rain-prone locations because ceramic cannot rust.
-Ceramic also has the benefit of heating up gradually and holding on to the heat for a long time, making kamado grills suitable for smoking roasts or cuts of brisket.
+- Ceramic exteriors are great for high-humidity and rain-prone locations simply because ceramic doesn’t rust.
+Ceramic also has the benefit of heating up gradually and holding on to heat for a long time.
 The downside is that ceramic isn’t as durable as stainless steel, and it is susceptible to chipping.

-- Steel is a high-durability material typically used on the exterior of a grill, but it may also be used for the grill grates in a kamado grill.
-It’s a lightweight material that’s resistant to water, UV radiation, and impact damage.
-Kamado grills may have stainless steel grates and powdered or painted steel exteriors to help protect the grill from corrosion.
+- Steel is a high-durability material typically used on the exterior of a grill, but it may also be used for the grill grates in a kamado.
+It’s a lightweight and resistant to water, UV radiation, and impact damage.
+Many higher-quality kamado grills combine stainless steel grates with powdered or painted steel exteriors to help protect the grill from corrosion.

-- Plastic, an excellent insulating material and a poor heat conductor, is regularly used to make the parts of the kamado grill that need to be cool to the touch.
-This includes side shelves, handles, and even some lightweight grill carts.
+- Plastic, an excellent insulating material and a poor heat conductor, is regularly used to make the parts of the kamado grill that must be cool to the touch—handles and side shelves, for example.

-When it comes to determining the best kamado grill, its cooking surface is one of the most important factors.
+In choosing the best kamado grill for your needs, cooking surface size is one of the most important factors.
 A smaller grill suitable for cooking 10 to 12 hamburger patties needs at least 250 square inches of cooking surface.
 A medium to large kamado grill may have 450 to 500 square inches of cooking surface and will hold up to 24 hamburger patties.

 Heat Output and Control

-The key to cooking food properly on a kamado grill is controlling the temperature.
+Heat output is a function of the burning charcoal at the base of the kamado.
+That means controlling the heat isn’t as simple as turning a knob or pushing a button.
+Instead, like any charcoal grill, a kamado grills requires the chef to manually control the flow of air.
 Vents in the hood and chamber can be manually adjusted to allow increased oxygen and airflow into or out of the grill.
 You can also control the heat by altering the distance between the food and the flames by raising or lowering the charcoal and cooking grates.

 Weight and Portability

-Kamado grills come in a variety of weight options from about 10 pounds for tabletop and small portable models to extra-large units weighing more than 200 pounds.
+Kamado grills range from 10-pound portables to extra-large units weighing more than 200 pounds.
 If mobility around a patio or deck area is desired, all that’s usually needed is a set of wheels.

-Some grills have two stationary feet and two wheels, allowing users to lift one end and move the grill freely.
-Other products have four locking wheels, so no lifting is required—just make sure to lock the wheels before using the grill.
-Small, lightweight grills may have folding legs or removable legs to make it easier to pick up and pack the grill for road trips, tailgate parties, and camping.
+Some have two stationary feet and two wheels, allowing users to lift one end and move the grill freely.
+Other products have four locking wheels—no lifting is required.
+The smallest, lightest-weight grills typically have folding or removable legs, allowing the unit to be picked up and packed for road trips, tailgate parties, and camping.

 - Built-in thermostats display the current temperature inside the grill.
 Using this simple reading, grill chefs can raise or lower the heat output so that food is prepared at the desired temperature.

-- Warming racks increase the total cooking surface and give users a place to prepare foods that don’t need as much heat, such as buns.
+- Warming racks increase the total cooking surface and offer a place to prepare foods that don’t need as much heat, such as buns.
 The racks also keep cooked food warm until plating and serving.

-- Side shelves are an excellent addition to any kamado grill because they give users multiple places to put food, grill tools, plates, sauces, and other accessories.
+- Side shelves are an excellent addition to any kamado grill because they provide handy places to put food, grill tools, plates, sauces, and other accessories.

 Our Top Picks

-The following is a list of some of the best kamado grills available on the market.
-The important shopping tips and considerations noted above, including the type, material, heat output, control, and portability, will help determine which of these products is the best kamado grill for your particular needs.
-Check out which grill we put to the test, too.
+The important shopping tips and considerations noted above, including the type, material, heat output, control, and portability, will help determine which of these top models is right for your backyard.

 The Kamado Joe Classic II charcoal grill offers 254 inches of cooking area on an 18-inch split grate.
 This allows users to adjust both sides of the grate to sit higher or lower in the smoker body, to simultaneously prepare foods that cook best at different temps.
 There’s a helpful temperature gauge, and vents at the bottom and the top of the unit are used to manage airflow and heat.
 The firebox features a six-panel design to increase cooking efficiency.